ax-lab/japanese/notes/cure-dolly/01 - Core Sentence.md

 - Flags a topic (i.e. "as for X")
 - Pronounced 「わ」
 - Not part of the logical sentence (it does not change the sentence meaning)
+- Also a topic flag: 「も」
+	- Changes the topic of the sentence with an "also" meaning
+	- There must be a topic already

 > 私は〇がウナギだ（〇：”it”）